-Now that you’re aware of the importance of surfing the internet anonymously, the next question on your mind would be, “how can I possibly surf anonymously?”
-Well, here are some ways and tools to surf the internet without leaving much of a trail for anyone to follow:
+Now that you’re aware of the importance of surfing the internet anonymous surfing, the next question on your mind would be, “how can I possibly surf anonymously?”
+Well, here are some ways and tools to surf the web without leaving much of a trail for anyone to follow:

 Delete All Cookies

-Delete or block third-part cookies by heading into your web browser’s Privacy settings.
-This will stop some of the tracking, but you won’t be completely anonymous.
+Delete or block third-part cookies by heading into your web browser’s privacy settings.
+This will stop some of the trackings, but you won’t be completely anonymous surfing.
 Some websites use super cookies which are stored permanently on your device so they can collect information about your browsing history.

 To get rid of all cookies, we’d recommend using the free CCleaner tool as it clears both regular and super cookies.
 However, since some sites track you via third-party cookies, you may have to sign in every now and then!

 Related Read: How to Delete Cookies Automatically at Browser Exit?

 Did you know that search engines like Yahoo, Google, and Bing collect and store all of the information you give them?
 For this reason, it’s best to use alternative search engines, particularly those that are privacy-focused.
 Search engines like DuckDuckGo don’t profile users and neither do they track or sell your information to third parties.